Bulletin Page Content

 Assistantships and Fellowships

-Information concerning assistantships and fellowships may be obtained from the college or department concerned or on-line at http://www.southalabama.edu/graduatemajors/graduateschool/information.html.
-A completed graduate assistantship/fellowship application which includes three (3) letters of recommendation and transcripts must be submitted.
-Tuition granted for a graduate assistantship/ fellowship may not be applied to courses outside of the degree program.
+Information concerning assistantships and fellowships may be obtained from the college or department concerned or on-line at https://www.southalabama.edu/colleges/graduateschool/information.html.
+A completed graduate assistantship/fellowship application must be submitted.
+Tuition remission granted for a graduate assistantship/ fellowship may not be applied to courses outside of the degree program.

 Graduate School Academic Standards